 Electric Car Rebate QLD 2026: Every Incentive Explained

-Queensland still has active EV incentives in 2026, but the headline number most people search for is gone.
-The $3,000 QLD Zero Emission Vehicle purchase rebate closed in December 2023 and has not been replaced with an equivalent program.
-What remains are three genuine, ongoing benefits: a $200 annual registration discount applied automatically when you register a zero-emission vehicle, concessional stamp duty rates through the Queensland Revenue Office, and the federal FBT exemption, which is available to all Australian employees and is by far the most valuable incentive on the table for anyone who can access a novated lease.
+Queensland still has an active EV incentive in 2026, but the headline number most people search for is gone.
+The QLD Zero Emission Vehicle purchase rebate - $3,000, or $6,000 for households earning under $180,000 - closed on 2 September 2024 and has not been replaced with an equivalent program.
+What remains are two genuine benefits: a concessional 2% vehicle registration duty band applied automatically when you register a zero-emission vehicle through the Queensland Revenue Office, and the federal FBT exemption, which is available to all Australian employees and is by far the most valuable incentive on the table for anyone who can access a novated lease.
 If you are buying an EV in Queensland in 2026, these are the incentives that matter.

 QLD EV Incentives at a Glance

-The $3,000 purchase rebate that ran from 2022 closed in December 2023 once the state’s allocation was exhausted.
+The purchase rebate that ran from 2022 closed on 2 September 2024 once the state’s allocation was exhausted.
 There is no replacement program at the state level in 2026.
-If you see references to a $3,000 QLD rebate anywhere online, the information is out of date.
+If you see references to a $3,000 (or $6,000) QLD rebate anywhere online as though it is still open, the information is out of date.
+Note the rebate explicitly excluded vehicles acquired through a novated lease.

 For a full breakdown of what is currently available in your postcode, visit the Queensland EV rebates page.

-For any EV purchase, the stamp duty concession is worth factoring into your comparison with the equivalent petrol model.
-It reduces your drive-away cost from day one.
+For any EV purchase, the registration duty concession is worth factoring into your comparison with the equivalent petrol model.
+It reduces your drive-away cost from day one, even if the amount is modest.

 The Federal FBT Exemption: The Biggest Incentive for QLD Buyers